beyarkay/masters-thesis/src/05_results.md

 All other models easily perform inference fast enough to meet the 40 predictions per second threshold.
 It should be noted that the CuSUM models are slower than the SVMs, the FFNNs, and the HFFNNs.
-This is due to the fact that it is not one CuSUM algorithm, but multiple.
+This is due to the fact that multiple CuSUM algorithms are in use.
 As the original CuSUM algorithm is a one-sided univariate out-of-distribution detection algorithm, 3 000 CuSUM algorithms are executed for each prediction (30 dimensional time series
 $\times$ two-sided detection $\times$ 50 classes).